xcat2/xcat-core/docs/source/guides/admin-guides/references/man7/node.7.rst

 \ **addkcmdline**\  (bootparams.addkcmdline)

- User specified kernel options for os provision process(no prefix) or the provisioned os(with prefix "R::").
-The options should be delimited with spaces(" ")
+ User specified kernel options for os provision process (no prefix) or the provisioned os (with prefix "R::").
+Multiple options should be delimited with spaces (" ") and surrounded with quotes.
+To have the same option used for os provision process and for provisioned os, specify that option with and without the prefix: addkcmdline="R::display=3 display=3"